-It’s certainly a career with many potential prospects, whether you see yourself as a future HVAC technician, contractor, distributor or business owner.
+It’s certainly a career with many potential prospects, whether you see yourself as a future HVAC technician, contractor, distributor, or business owner.

 Begin with HVAC Training

 Due to the ever-changing nature of the HVAC industry, driven largely by advancing technology and new regulation, formal HVAC training is becoming more important for prospective job seekers and those who want to excel in the industry.
-Getting an edge over the competition in order to win the trust of both prospective employers and/or clients is a clear way to make it possible.
+Getting an edge over the competition to win the trust of both prospective employers and/or clients is a clear way to make it possible.

-If you are considering a career in the HVAC industry, then you have probably come across the various different routes that can be pursued to attain the required credentials.
+If you are considering a career in the HVAC industry, you have probably come across the various routes that can be pursued to attain the required credentials.
 This typically includes enrollment into an accredited HVAC apprenticeship or through the completion of an accredited HVAC training course at a vocational college or trade school.

 Vocational Colleges & Trade Schools

 Many institutions also offer the opportunity to gain hands-on experience via onsite labs, where you can learn how to fix and circuit complex HVAC equipment.
-Check out this page for more information about course structure.
+Check out this page for more information about the course structure.

 Acquiring particular HVAC certifications is also a key part of accredited HVAC courses.
 The exact type of certification required largely depends on your specific role and state requirements.
 However, the Environmental Protection Agency (EPA) requires all HVAC technicians who work with refrigerants and air conditioning systems to attain the appropriate Section 608 Certification.
-There are four types of EPA certification, Type I, II, III and universal.
+There are four types of EPA certification, Type I, II, III, and universal.

 The majority of vocational courses cover Types I and II EPA certification, which is sufficient for many HVAC roles.
-Additional training and exams are usually pursued at a later stage in order to attain Type III and Universal certification.
+Additional training and exams are usually pursued at a later stage to attain Type III and Universal certification.